 With one of the lowest tax burdens for seniors and a cost of living below the national average by more than eight percent, Pittsburgh, Pennsylvania is a great choice for retirees who are not necessarily looking for a warmer climate.
 Here, seniors can ride the city’s buses and trains for free on a daily basis, and easily accessible healthcare is always available due to Pittsburgh having revitalized itself by investing in medicine.

 Retirees looking for a tranquil, safe and affordable Florida city need look no further than Palm Coast.
 This peaceful community has a low crime rate, a cost of living that is six percent below the national average, and a relatively low tax burden for seniors.
 Retirees are usually pleased to discover that due to its location on Florida’s upper East coast, it is also less touched by serious storms than other areas of Florida.
 Palm Coast has retained most of its natural beauty throughout the years, and therefore many retirees find it a tranquil, yet thriving community.

 Fayetteville, Arkansas boasts a cost of living that is 10 percent less than the national average.
 Although not quite as tax friendly as the cities mentioned above, its lower cost of living and the broad range of senior friendly services offered by the county offset this factor.
 Additionally, plenty of low cost attractions and activities are found in the county, as well as an easy-to-use public transportation system that can be accessed by senior citizens for free.

 Did we miss some place?
-Let our estate planning attorneys know at email@example.com.
+Let our estate planning attorneys know by contacting us today.